paulmooreparks/Maize/README.md

 ## How To Use Maize

 Maize is implemented in C++ and will run on Windows and Linux.
-I have not ported the assember (mazm) yet, but that will arrive as soon as I implement a few more instructions.
-For now, the binary just executes a few instructions that are loaded into memory from the main function.
+I have not ported [the C# version of the assember (mazm)](https://github.com/paulmooreparks/Tortilla/tree/master/mazm) yet, but that will arrive as soon as I implement a few more instructions.
+For now, the binary just executes a few hand-coded instructions that are loaded into memory from the main function.

 ## Project Status